OntimizeWeb/docs/_docs/15-service.md

 }
 ```

-Once your service is created you cand [override the Ontimize CRUD methods](#override-crud-methods-using-a-third-party-api) and/or [define new methods](#define-your-own-crud-methods).
+Once your service is created you can [override the Ontimize CRUD methods](#override-crud-methods-using-a-third-party-api) and/or [define new methods](#define-your-own-crud-methods).
 After that you must decide if the service will be used [in the whole application](#use-your-service-in-the-whole-application) or only in [specific components](#use-your-service-in-a-specific-component).

 ### Override CRUD methods using a third party API